How to adjust the volume of each app individually in Windows 11

 Customizing with sound card software

-Many times, when you install drivers for your sound card (for example, Realtek or Creative), a manufacturer's own control center which gives you access to many more features for your computer's audio.
-From these applications you can regulate sound effects, equalize, change the audio quality and even choose the output through which you want each program to sound..
+Often, when you install your sound card drivers (for example, Realtek or Creative), a control center from the manufacturer is added , giving you access to many more audio functions for your computer.
+From these applications, you can adjust sound effects, equalize audio, change audio quality, and even choose the output for each program.

 In some cases, if you have multiple peripherals connected, this software allows you to thoroughly customize the operation of each one, choosing which devices are active, disabled, or assigning audio profiles.
 For some advanced users, this method is more comprehensive than the standard Windows options, although it does require a thorough understanding of the available options and the sound card's control panel interface.